Over the weekend I read one of those Q&A articles in a mainstream financial publication.

 What about high dividend paying stocks or REITs that can pay out as much as 15% or more in annual dividends?
 The volatility of those investments is greater than the volatility associated with owning a rental property.
 Still, REITs can have a place in a diversified portfolio.

 Real estate investments also require more cash up-front than a stock portfolio.
-Unfortunately, we don’t all have a US$250,000 windfall to play with.
+And we don’t all have a US$250,000 windfall to play with.

 That said, I know a half-dozen property investments right now that you could get into with less than US$50,000… including at least one that requires less than US$25,000…